LongxingTan/Machine-learning-interview/02_ml/README.md

 - The bias-variance tradeoff

-  - how to track: Cross-Validation
+  - how to track the tradeoff: Cross-Validation
   - Bias Variance Decomposition: Error = Bias \*\* 2 + Variance + Irreducible Error
   - Ideally, one wants to choose a model that both accurately captures the regularities in its training data, but also generalizes well to unseen data.
 Unfortunately, it is typically impossible to do both simultaneously.
   - High-variance learning methods may be able to represent their training set well but are at risk of overfitting to noisy or unrepresentative training data.